alphagov/govwifi-terraform/README.md

 At present confirming SNS subscriptions needs to be done manually.
 To do this follow the steps below:
 1. Ensure you have fully created the infrastructure for the [Logging API](https://github.com/alphagov/govwifi-logging-api).
 1. Ensure the Logging API app has been deployed to the new environment via our [CI/CD pipeline](https://govwifi-dev-docs.cloudapps.digital/infrastructure/continuous-delivery.html#govwifi-concourse).
 1. Login to the AWS Console and navigate to the Cloudwatch section.
-Locate the Logging API logs group (this will be named <environment-name>-logging-api-docker-log-group).
+Locate the User API logs.
 1. Search the logs for the word "SubscriptionConfirmation"
 1. The result will be a long string which begins similarly to:
 ```